 Mikel Arteta has shown himself to be a great manager capable of working with a team that’s at the very top.
 Winning the Premier League title would be the icing on the cake, but it would not change this.

 Arsenal look in excellent form this season.
-On paper, the only thing that could derail their efforts is Manchester City’s incredible consistency.
-There is a general feeling, however, that after being dominant for so long, even Pep Guardiola’s men will be less aggressive in their pursuit.
+On paper, the only thing that could derail their efforts is Liverpool’s incredible consistency and deep pockets.
+There is a general feeling, however, that if Arsenal manages to start playing while applying the handbrake less often, Arteta will finally secure silverware.

 As for you, dear reader, don’t let your football knowledge go to waste.
 Play FootballCoin, a free fantasy football game, and you can win real prizes whether you are an Arsenal fan or not.